-Throughout its decades-long history, ELC has worked to promote fair and equitable school funding and effective school reform.
+For almost 50 years, ELC has worked to promote fair and equitable school funding, racial justice and effective school reform.

 ELC was founded in 1973 by Professor Paul Tractenberg of Rutgers Law School in Newark with a start-up grant from the Ford Foundation.
 Professor Tractenberg, while working on the Robinson v.
 Cahill school finance case (1970-75), came to understand that a concerted effort was needed to end New Jersey’s discriminatory practice of funding suburban schools at a much higher level than urban schools.